-For supply staff and those on short contracts in Arundel Court Primary Academy
+For supply staff and those on short contracts in Name school

-While working in Arundel Court Primary, you have a duty of care towards the children here.
+While working in Name school, you have a duty of care towards the children/pupils/students here.
 This means that at all times you should act in a way that is consistent with their safety and welfare.

-In addition, if at any time you have a concern about a child or young person, particularly if you think they may be at risk of abuse or neglect, it is your responsibility to share that concern with the school designated safeguarding lead (DSL).
-Please refer to the card, which will be issued to you.
-This will have photos and names of the designated safeguarding leads.
+In addition, if at any time you have a concern about a child or young person, particularly if you think they may be at risk of abuse or neglect, it is your responsibility to share that concern with the school designated safeguarding lead (DSL), who is Name and can be found details